Tarzan: The Broadway Musical is reportedly one of

 million and $20 million."

-west down to "Dirty Rotten Scoundrels" and east to the Marriott and then south halfway
+west down to "Dirty Rotten Scoundrels" and east to the Marriott and then

-people being turned away after waiting for several hours
+1,368 seats) with people being turned away after waiting for several hours

 Much of the audience is made up of families and school groups.